Key details

 Landscape

-We’re creating public spaces for people, landscaping public spaces, and improving the aesthetic appeal of Halifax town centre.
+We’re creating public spaces for people, planting trees and landscaping, and improving the aesthetic appeal of Halifax.

 Sustainability

-We’re designing routes that prioritise space for people who choose to walk, wheel or cycle around the town centre.
-There will be new crossings and changes to crossings so that they cater for people walking and cycling, more convenient bus stops and routes, and easier access to Halifax Rail Station and Halifax Bus Station.
+We have designed routes that prioritise space for people who walk, wheel or cycle around the town centre.
+There will be new crossings and changes to crossings to improve the experience for people walking and cycling, more convenient bus stops and routes, and easier access to Halifax Rail Station and Halifax Bus Station.

 Safety

-We’re building features into our designs to make journeys safer for all, like wider crossing facilities for people walking and cycling and removing the subway at Cow Green.
+We’re building features to make journeys safer for all, like wider crossing facilities, and we're removing the subway at Cow Green.
 We’re changing road layouts with safety in mind and creating new pedestrianised areas so people can travel around town without having to cross busy roads.

 Journey times

-We’re reducing the amount of traffic that comes through the town centre, particularly at peak times, and a more equal route choice to the east and west of the town.
+We’re reducing the amount of traffic that comes through the town centre, particularly at peak times, and providing alternative routes to the east and west of town.

 Air quality